WaifuAPI/.github/profile/README.md

 <!-- Short Description -->
 <p align="center">
-  Your go-to source for anime data and insights.
-Empowering developers and anime enthusiasts to create amazing experiences.
+ 🚀 Your go-to source for anime data and insights.
+Empowering developers and anime enthusiasts to create amazing experiences 🌟
 </p>

 <!-- Features -->